-About Quick Actions
+Quick Actions

-Create actions and add them to the Chatter publisher on the home page, on the Chatter tab, in Chatter groups, and on record detail pages.
-Choose from standard actions, such as create and update actions, or create actions based on your company's needs.
+Create quick actions, and add them to your Salesforce Classic home page, to the Chatter tab, to Chatter groups, and to record detail pages.
+Choose from standard quick actions, such as create and update actions, or create custom actions based on your company's needs.
 In addition, actions have their own action layouts, which let you specify which fields are included in the action, and in which order.